 The London Zoo, which is located within the city on the northern edge of Regent's Park, is the world's oldest scientific zoo and has been open to the public since 1847.
 It's a small zoo by North American standards but it's a fun place to spend part of the day in order to take a break from other sightseeing.
 The zoo has at least two connections to popular culture that most kids will be familiar with.
 It is home to the reptile exhibit featured in Harry Potter and the Philosopher's Stone and it was home to a black bear called Winnie during WWI that was often visited by A.A.
 Milne and his son and inspired the author to pen Winnie-the-Pooh.

 The bustling Covent Garden Market is a great place to stroll with kids to browse the open-air stalls, indoor shops and neighbourhood boutiques for unique souvenirs or to find a great place to eat.
 It was raining when we arrived at Covent Garden so we headed indoors and stumbled upon Candy Cakes, a colourful little shop selling delicious cupcakes and cookies made from natural ingredients.
+(We were quite disappointed to discover on our most recent trip to Covent Garden that the Candy Cakes shop was no longer there but found many other little shops to explore.)
 Theatre fans will also think it's "loverly" to visit the place where flower girl Eliza Dolittle met Professor Henry Higgins and transformed her life.

 The Changing of the Guard ceremony at Buckingham Palace is one of the most popular attractions in London.
 Visitors start getting into position up to an hour prior to the ceremony in order to have a good view of the colourful ceremony which takes place daily at 11:30am from April to July and on alternate days from August to April.
 For those who don't want to spend the time waiting for the Changing of the Guard at Buckingham Palace, a nice alternative is the Horse Guards Parade which takes place off Whitehall each weekday at 11:00am and at 10:am on Sundays.

 London is one of the greenest capitals in the world with all of its fabulous parks enjoyed by residents and visitors year round.
 The parks are particularly welcome by visiting families when the kids need a break from sightseeing to just run and play.
-Some of the best parks to visit with kids are The Regent's Park, Hyde Park, Kensington Gardens (with the Diana Memorial Fountain and Playground and the Peter Pan Statue) and Hampstead Heath.
+Some of the best parks to visit with kids are Regent's Park, Hyde Park, Kensington Gardens (with the Diana Memorial Fountain and Playground and the Peter Pan Statue), Hampstead Heath and Kew Gardens.

 Day trips from London are a great option as there are numerous places to visit within a short train ride of central London including Windsor Castle, Oxford, Stonehenge, Bath, the Cotswolds and Stratford-upon-Avon.
 One of our family's favourite day trips was a river cruise to Greenwich where visitors head to the Royal Observatory in order to stand on the Prime Meridian or with one foot in each hemisphere.
 There is a machine in the courtyard which will print a Certificate declaring that you stood astride the Prime Meridian with the precise time GMT for one pound (be sure to have one pound coins on hand) which makes a great souvenir to take home to show friends.